Girgis1/NiceBotUI/QUICK_START_KIOSK.md

 Click the **⌂** (HOME) button.

-Robot should move to rest position defined in `config.json`.
+Robot should move Home as defined in `config.json`.

 ## Step 8: Try Live Recording